HewlettPackard/swarm-learning/docs/Install/Install_HPE_Swarm_Learning.md

 8. Review the **Summary** screen, which displays all the installed hosts.
 Click **Finish**.
 9. An installation confirmation message is displayed.
 Click **Close Window**.

+After successful installation, the Swarm Learning docker containers are installed on each of the host; the documentation, the sample code, and the scripts for running Swarm Learning are installed in the Swarm installation location (the default location is \(`/opt/hpe/swarm-learning`\)).